Snapchat/KeyDB-docs/docs/lru-cache.md

 In a theoretical LRU implementation we expect that, among the old keys, the first half will be expired.
 The KeyDB LRU algorithm will instead only *probabilistically* expire the older keys.

-As you can see KeyDB 3.0 does a better job with 5 samples compared to KeyDB 2.8, however most objects that are among the latest accessed are still retained by KeyDB 2.8.
-Using a sample size of 10 in KeyDB 3.0 the approximation is very close to the theoretical performance of KeyDB 3.0.
+As you can see the current KeyDB (originally from Redis 3.0) does a better job with 5 samples compared to Redis 2.8, however most objects that are among the latest accessed are still retained by Redis 2.8.
+Using a sample size of 10 in KeyDB(Redis 3.0) the approximation is very close to the theoretical performance of KeyDB(Redis 3.0).

 Note that LRU is just a model to predict how likely a given key will be accessed in the future.
 Moreover, if your data access pattern closely resembles the power law, most of the accesses will be in the set of keys that